By Paige Trevor

 Make a resolution to free yourself in 2020 from the burden of being the “boss.”
 When you don’t have to have all the answers you create space for new ideas, plumped-up mutual respect and creative and inspired ways to meet the needs of the situation.
 You’ll start seeing your family as a cooperative and fun team who can count on each other to solve problems, clean out closets and maintain order.
 What a great way to start the New Year!

 Looking for more ideas like these?
-Join us online this February for one of our two, highly regarded online master classes:
+Join us online every month for one of our two, highly regarded online master classes:

 These classes take place online.
-Each Saturday, beginning February 1st, short video lessons, handouts and our signature “Try This At Home” exercises are released for you to watch at your convenience.
+Each Saturday, short video lessons, handouts and our signature “Try This At Home” exercises are released for you to watch at your convenience.

 Parent Encouragement Program